 Alberta Auto Insurance Requirements

 As with all provinces and territories in Canada, car insurance is mandatory in Alberta.
 Even if a vehicle is parked on a public street and not driven, the car must have minimum coverage.
-Also like many other jurisdictions, insurance must be in place before registration and licensing proceed.
+Also like many other jurisdictions, insurance must be in place before registration and licensing procedures.
 Insurance for a car is issued for that vehicle and cannot transfer to another by the car owner.
 The Vehicle Identification Number on the insurance slip must match the insured vehicle.

 The basic Alberta auto policy has three sections.